BenioffOceanInitiative/cccJetsonNano/Jetson_nan0_20.04_setup.md

 ```
 tmux new-session -s -d ssh "autossh -N -R 10022:localhost:22 -i sail.pem <server user>@<server public ip>"
 ```
-   * -f tells autossh to run in the background
    * -N tells autossh not to run any commands on the server
    * -R tells autossh to set up a reverse tunnel
    * 10022 is the port on the server that will be forwarded to port 22 on the Nano